• Home

 Therefore, the failure of Washington State Parks to promote night sky conservation and protect taxpayer investments in the Goldendale Observatory State Park are a betrayal not only of the founding principles of the Observatory, but of the fiduciary responsibility to care for public assets the State of Washington has stewardship and responsibility for.

 You can't fix what you don't know about.
-Most people in Goldendale and Klickitat County remain completely unaware of the issue of light pollution and the effects on the Observatory, or the existence of the lighting codes intended to prevent it.
+Most people in Goldendale and Klickitat County remain completely unaware of the issue of light pollution, the negative effects on the Goldendale Observatory State Park, or the existence of the lighting codes intended to prevent light pollution and protect the Observatory.
 Local political and business interests want to keep it that way.

 Washington State Parks is their willing accomplice.